JeffreyZhuang/Autopilot-documentation/STATE_MACHINE.md

 The state is stored in Autopilot/plane.h (Plane::system_mode, Plane::flight_mode, Plane::manual_mode).
 The state transitions can be found in Autopilot/Modules/Commander/commander.cpp.
 In each of the individual modules, there is a switch statement in the update function that determines what to execute depending on the plane's state.
 The update functions get called every loop iteration as seen in Autopilot/autopilot.cpp (Autopilot::main_task()).

 **System Modes**
+- **CONFIG:** Waits for parameters and waypoints to be loaded before switching system mode to BOOT.
+Nothing else gets executed.
-- **BOOT:** Calibrate barometer, recieve waypoints from GCS, set home position to first GPS fix.
-Once boot is complete, the transmitter is in a safe state, and the vehicle has been armed, the system mode switches to flight.
+- **BOOT:** Once AHRS and navigation has converged and the transmitter is in a safe state, the system mode switches to FLIGHT.
-- **FLIGHT:** Execute manual and auto modes
+- **FLIGHT:** Executes manual and auto modes.

 **Manual Modes**
 - **DIRECT:** The pilot's control inputs (raw user inputs from RC transmitter) are passed directly to servos.
 No sensor feedback is used.